jakobwilm/slstudio/README.md

 * Hardware triggering

 ##Support
 While we are interested in providing our software to a rich audience and make real-time structured light available to many user groups, it usually requires a fair amount of customization and knowledge to build these systems.
-With the current state of this project and the challenges in hardware, you probably do need some C++ programming experience to make it work with your specific setup, unless it consists of the exact components listed above.
+With the current state of this project and the challenges in hardware, you do need C++ programming experience to make it work with your specific setup, unless it consists of the exact components listed above.
 We can answer some questions pertaining to software and hardware, but cannot provide low-level support.
-We are though very interested in incorporating improvements and bug fixes, so if you have such, please contact us or make a pull request!
+We are though very interested in incorporating relevant and meaningful improvements and bug fixes, so if you have such, please contact us or make a pull request!

 Regards, Jakob, Technical University of Denmark